 Ah, happiness, that elusive state.
 Philosophers, theologians, psychologists, and even economists have long sought to define it, and since the 1990s, a whole branch of psychology—positive psychology—has been dedicated to pinning it down and propagating it.

-The glass is half-empty and storm-clouds loom overhead (never with a silver lining).
-Pessimists get a lot of flak for negativity, and their health may take a beating, too.
-But they make better leaders and are more resistant to false advertising.
+The glass is half-empty and storm clouds loom overhead, never with a silver lining.
+Pessimists get a lot of flak for their inclination toward negativity and their tendency to expect the worst in most situations.